ambrozini/gym-plan/docs/adr/0002-minimalist-exercise-library.md

 ### Negative / Risks

 * Need to implement the façade and guards (≈ 0.5 day).
-* Risk of trash data: requires a lightweight curation process for `unverified` rows.
+* Risk of trash data - we accept it for now

 ## 5. Next Steps

 1. Implement the table and façade; add unit tests for conflict handling.
 2. Seed canonical slug list and simple fuzzy matcher.
-3. Add backlog item: curation dashboard and semi‑annual cleanup of `unverified` rows.
-4. Update PRD, context map and ER diagrams to make sure it keeps minimal version of our plan
+3. Update PRD, context map and ER diagrams to make sure it keeps minimal version of our plan